purnasai/practice/CNN_pytorch_mnist/README.md

 ## pytorch overview

+I clearly explained about this in My webiste. please check it out [here](https://purnasai.github.io/Deep-view-on-Transfer-learning-with-Iamge-classification-Pytorch/)

 From **Analytics vidhya** they say [here](https://www.analyticsvidhya.com/blog/2018/02/pytorch-tutorial/) that

 PyTorch’s creators say that they have a philosophy – they want to be imperative.
 This means that we run our computation immediately.
 This fits right into the python programming methodology, as **we don’t have to wait for the whole code to be written before getting to know if it works or not.
 We can easily run a part of the code and inspect it in real time.
 For me as a neural network debugger, this is a blessing!**